maksym-lepekh/asyop/library/asio.md

 The asy::op core library requires to setup executor in order to run the async operations.
 For this purpose, `asyop::asio` provides two global functions: `asy::this_thread::set_event_loop(io_service&)` and `asy::this_thread::get_event_loop`.
 These functions do all the work and expect a single-thread execution environment: program uses single event loop thread and doesn't need synchronization.

 ## Asiofy
-Asy::op's integration with ASIO provides two ways to conver
+Asy::op's integration with ASIO provides two ways to convert ASIO's async operation into the asy::op's one.

+The first method, `asy::asio::fy<Output...>(caller)` is usable with any

 ## Sleep

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODU3OTMyNTAzLC0yMDk1NDAxMzEzXX0=
+eyJoaXN0b3J5IjpbLTIwMjY1MDMzNjIsLTIwOTU0MDEzMTNdfQ
+==
 -->